vrurg/vrurg.github.io/_posts/2020-11-16-Report-On-New-Coercions.md

 Skipping all the discussions and intermediate variants, here is what I came up with eventually.

-First of all, the coercion protocol is implemented by `Metamodel::CoercionHOW::coercion()` method.
+First of all, the coercion protocol is implemented by `Metamodel::CoercionHOW::coerce()` method.
 It means that the protocol is now publicly available. `say Str(Rat).^coerce(3.14).raku` will now give you a string.

 The protocol itself consist of the following steps: